Meleager's Blue (Polyommatus daphnis)

 |26188_male_Alpes-Maritimes_02Jul11||3624_female_Alpes-de-Haute-Provence_13Aug06||3256_female_Alpes-Maritimes_27Jul06 - form steeveni|

 The male underside has very faint marginal marks and the scalloping is much less apparent when it is settled with closed wings.
-I usually see a few daphnis every year, but for some reason did not see any in 2008 or 2010 or 2013, and only one in 2009.
-It did appear in several locations in 2011, though.
-In 2014 and in 2015, several were seen at a location where it had not been seen for several years, so it appears to survive at low densities.
+I usually see a few daphnis every year, but not every year, as it tends to emerge in mid-July and my trips to its localities have often been earlier than that.
+In 2014 and 2015 several were seen at a location where it had not been seen for several years, so it appears to survive at low densities.

 This species was previously known as Meleageria daphnis.